-Cheesy nutmeg scrambled eggs for babies!
+The perfect scrambled eggs for your baby or toddler.
 This is a great protein packed meal for a baby or toddler, made extra appetizing with cheese and nutmeg for those foodie babies who love a little extra flavor.
-The perfect way to introduce eggs to your baby, and can be cooked in a couple of different ways to be most suitable for spoon feeding or baby led weaning.
+I’ll give you three different cooking methods so you can find the best way to introduce eggs to your baby, whether they are spoon fed, self fed or following baby led weaning.

 Scrambled eggs are a hit in this house, and one of the few things I can feed both the baby and the preschooler.
 Fellow parents, you will appreciate what this means to me.

 Eggs are an amazingly nutritious food for little people, and vegetarian babies in particular will benefit from the protein and omega-3 content of eggs.

 These cheesy nutmeg scrambled eggs are the perfect first taste of eggs for your baby, but so tasty that the whole family can join in.
 They are that little bit more interesting than plain eggs with the addition of cheese and a few pinches of nutmeg to give a warming, lightly spiced flavor that will delight baby’s taste buds.
 The addition of cheese and nutmeg are optional though – make them plain if you wish!

 How and when to introduce eggs to a baby

 You can introduce eggs from six months of age.